Ellariel/mango_hybit/README.md

-# The mosaik power cell agents
+# Scalable multi-agent system framework for power cell co-simulation (MASSCA)

-It is a prototype of multi-agent system simulator for the cellular approach (MASSCA) combining [mango](https://mango-agents.readthedocs.io/en/latest/) agents and [mosaik](https://mosaik.readthedocs.io/en/latest/) co-simulaion framework for the sake of implementing the power cell model.
-It was inspired by [mosaik-mango-demo](https://gitlab.com/mosaik/examples/mosaik-mango-demo), we also integrated a PV and wind power simulators that are available on mosaik [ecosystem](https://gitlab.com/mosaik/components).
+It is a prototype of multi-agent system (MAS) simulator for the cellular approach combining *[mango](https://mango-agents.readthedocs.io/en/latest/)* agents and *[mosaik](https://mosaik.readthedocs.io/en/latest/)* co-simulaion framework for the sake of implementing the power cell model.
+It was inspired by [mosaik-mango-demo](https://gitlab.com/mosaik/examples/mosaik-mango-demo), we also integrated a PV and wind power simulators that are available in *mosaik* [ecosystem](https://gitlab.com/mosaik/components).

 ## Content

 * The power cell concept explained
 * The multi-agent system architecture explained
-* The example scenario explained
-* Installation and execution
 * How to use
+* How to cite
+* The example scenario and scalability experiments

 ## The power cell concept